 Lieselot sang in The Fairy Queen by Henry Purcell with Muziektheater Transparant, and performed as one of the daughters in Akhnaten by Philip Glass at Opera Flanders.
 She was one of the three soloists in The Wasp Factory, an opera by the minimalistic and experimental Icelandic composer Ben Frost.
 This production was commissioned by Kunst Aus der Zeit of the Bregenzer Festspiele and travelled on to Hebbel Am Ufer (Berlin, Germany), Holland Festival and Royal Opera House Covent Garden.
 At Schlossmediale Werdenberg (Switzerland) she sang the creation of Turm und Tide by Annette Schmucki.
 She created works of Frank Nuyts and Benjamin Van Esser during several editions of the festival for contemporary music Voorwaarts Maart / En avant Mars at De Bijloke, Ghent (Belgium).

-She sings with contemporary music ensembles Spectra, Musiques Nouvelles, Asko/Schönberg, Lucelin and early music ensembles Psallentes, Flanders Recorder Quartet, Vox Luminis, Chœur de Chambre de Namur, Encantar, Canto LX a.o.
+She sang with contemporary music ensembles Spectra, Musiques Nouvelles, Asko/Schönberg, Lucelin and early music ensembles Psallentes, Flanders Recorder Quartet, Vox Luminis, Chœur de Chambre de Namur, Encantar, Canto LX a.o.
 She worked with conductors Léonardo Garcia Alarcòn, James Wood, Titus Engel, Lionel Meunier, Frank Agsteribbe, Erik Van Nevel, Filip Rathé, Benjamin Glorieux, Joey Marijs and stage directors Nigel Lowery, Amir Hosseinpour, Sasha Milavic Davies, Stéphanie Jasmin, Denis Marleau, Inne Goris a.o.

 She cherishes an intense collaboration with the young conductor and cembalo player Korneel Bernolet and his ensemble Apotheosis.